arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ![Ranger2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture44.png)

- 5. Populate the below fields in the Ranger Policy page.
+ 5. Populate the below fields in the Ranger Policy page and

  - Policy Name: *Name of the Policy*
  - Hbase Table: *Customers*